Kos-M/alpaca-dataset-generator/README.md

         - (str): The instruction prompt to be given to the model.
         - (str): The format string for the input text.

+### `main.py`

+- `main()`: The main function that orchestrates the dataset generation process.
+It loads input data, sets up models, generates the dataset, saves the raw dataset, validates the generated examples, and saves the validated dataset.

 ### `data_loader.py`

 - `process_file(file_path)`: Processes a single input file (txt, pdf, or docx) and extracts its content.